 Also regarding residential construction in West Lake Hills, council talked about the fact that current code does not limit home sizes.

-Limiting factors now only relate to building setback requirements and impervious cover, a staff report by Building and Development Services Anjali Naini stated.
+Limiting factors now only relate to building setback requirements and impervious cover, a staff report by Building and Development Services Coordinator Anjali Naini stated.

 “Home sizes in West Lake Hills have been increasing as older, smaller homes are being torn down and replaced with larger new homes,” the report stated.